All Episodes

 Am I on Rush?

-You're on, it's your big showbiz break.
+It's your big showbiz break.

-I guess uh when we got Chicago, I guess we committed murder because we didn't knock on his door and issue him a warrant.
+I guess when we got Chicago, I guess we committed murder because we didn't knock on his door and issue him a warrant.

 Yeah, that's it.

-These guys are all captured uh uh they didn't just show up at Club Gitmo and give the credit card.
+They didn't just show up at Club Guitmo and give the credit card.

-Uh they just they were captured and brought here.
+They were captured and brought here.

-Uh he's staying on the battlefield.
+He's staying on the battlefield.

 Interesting.